Murder of Jane Britton: Cold case

 After the initial investigation and its frustrations, no further information of value emerged, and the now-cold case fell from the attention of the police, media and public as newer crimes took its place.
 It was never closed, however.
 Occasional media coverage of the case was limited by the police's continued refusal to release any of the original records from the case, citing the ongoing investigation.

 Evidence from the case was well-preserved, and when DNA testing became available to investigators in the late 1980s, they eventually tested the semen left by the killer.
 It did not produce any matches to the profiles of known offenders at the time, nor did a 2006 retest.
 In the early 2010s, several writers—Widmer, New Yorker staff writer Becky Cooper, and Alyssa Bertetto, moderator of the Unresolved Mysteries subreddit—began looking into the case and requesting copies of the investigatory records.

 Most of these requests were denied.
 When the journalists did receive records, they were very limited, sometimes just consisting of newspaper clippings of articles about the case.
 Even the records that had been shared with the authors of those articles were withheld.
 Widmer observed that this was a common pattern for law enforcement in Massachusetts, to refuse to release all but the most basic information about long-cold cases.
-He, Cooper (who had left the magazine to work full-time on a book about the Britton case), and Bertetto all filed lawsuits against the city of Cambridge to force the release of the case files, arguing that fresh leads had been generated by the release of information from long-cold cases in other jurisdictions.
+He, Cooper (who had left the magazine to work full-time on a book about the Britton case), and Bertetto all filed appeals with the state Supervisor of Records to force the release of the case files, arguing that fresh leads had been generated by the release of information from long-cold cases in other jurisdictions.

 During preparations for the court hearings in the cases, police and prosecutors reviewed all the information they had.
 While doing so, they looked at the DNA evidence again and considered whether it was time to have it processed again in the hope of finding a match.
 The state police told them newer forensic techniques could process more of the DNA, making it more likely that they could find a match this time.
 The investigators decided to try again.